 - Mix until combined - you'll get a rich, dark brown, shiny mixture.

 - Optional step: chop your roasted hazelnuts.
 Cover them with a teaspoon of flour and add to your mixture.
 Mix again.

-- Pour the mixture into a linked loaf tin.
+- Pour the mixture into a lined loaf tin.
 Decorate with sliced banana and bake for 55-60 minutes at 180°C (375°C) fan oven.

 My Top Expert Tips